-We recently received an email from a fellow Product Manager job hunter looking for some help navigating a technical case study assignment.
-For this blog post, Nkem Nwankwo, Senior Product Manager at Calendly, will show us the best practices of how to navigate a technical case study assignment in an interview.
+We recently received an email from a fellow Product Manager job hunter looking for some help navigating a technical assignment from tehir Uber case study interview.
+For this blog post, Nkem Nwankwo, Senior Product Manager at Calendly, will show us the best practices of how to navigate a technical case study assignment.
 You can listen along to the podcast:

-This is a real-life example of what you may be asked.
-These questions are typically asked during on-site interviews, but could also be asked in a second-round phone interview to test your competency quickly.
+This is a real-life example of an Uber case study interview question.
+You’ll encounter case study questions during on-site interviews, but interviewers may also ask these questions in a second-round phone interview to test your competency quickly.

 Technical Case Study Assignment: Uber Example

-Now that you know how to solve a case study, let’s get started with this example.
+Let’s dive into our Uber case study example.
 We will be using a popular case study question asked by Uber in their Product Manager interviews.

 Here’s the intro, prompt, and question for the technical case study assignment given by Uber:

 Uber provides a platform for over 3 million drivers to enjoy on-demand earnings.
 Some drivers choose to do so 40+ hours a week while others do to augment other income streams.
 But for all drivers, operating on the Uber platform incurs ongoing operational expenses: gas, food, telecom, car insurance, and more.
 Further, many of our drivers have limited access – if at all – to essential financial services like chequing and savings accounts.

 The Financial Products team endeavors to provide drivers access to core financial services and payment products that improve the quality of their experience on Uber, generate rewards for their activity on Uber and unlock value for their spend off Uber.